 Simply go to your Facebook profile and click on ‘Update info’, on the ‘About’ section under ‘Work and Education’, update your info to show where you ‘work’.
-Once you begin typing the name of your company the page will pop up and you link it.
+Once you begin typing the name of your company, the page will pop up and you can link to it.
 That way, when people visit your profile they can just go directly to your page to check out where you work.

 7) Page Branding

 Branding is not just about color.
 If you have a Facebook page for your business it is important for me to understand what you do within minutes of visiting your page.
 Your description in the about section should be as short and as precise as possible.
 Good branding involves driving the point home by Keeping It Simple Stupid [KISS].
 Additionally, make sure that your cover photo represents what your company does.
 Having a nice logo for your profile picture is not optional.
 Once this is done, when people like your page they will feel that there is some professionalism and credibility to it.
 This will also make your brand more recognizable, making it easier for people to share your content when it appears on their timeline.

 8) Consistent posting schedule